mabentwickeltsich/MendeleyMacros/README.md

 Execute the desired macro.
 See also **Extending/modifying the code**.

 When your document is large enough (around 180 or more citations), Mendeley Macros will extract the contents of the document into a temporary folder in order to read the full information of all the citations.
 This is the only way due to an error within Microsoft Word which prevents Mendeley Macros to directly gather the information.
 On Windows, this process is transparent, you will not notice it.
 On macOS, due to the sandbox restrictions, Mendeley Macros make use of the AppleScripts described on the installation.
-You MUST grant permissions be able to access the folder where your document is located, the temporary folder (that Mendeley Macros create) and the file webextension1.xml (extracted from your document into the temporary folder).
+You MUST grant permissions to be able to access the folder where your document is located, the temporary folder (that Mendeley Macros create) and the file webextension1.xml (extracted from your document into the temporary folder).

 My recommendation for a typical usage is to keep your document free of any manual modification to the bibliography or to the citations inserted by Mendeley, but you can merge the citations with the standard way provided by Mendeley: [1][2][3][4] becomes [1]-[4].
 This also applies for the APA CSL citation style.